Nokia N70: Features

 The Nokia N70 (Model N70-1) is one of the handsets in Nokia's N series line-up of smartphones.
-It is equipped with a 2-megapixel camera with built-in flash, a front VGA camera to allow video calling, FM radio, Bluetooth, digital music player functionality, and support for 3D Symbian, Java games and other S60 2nd Edition software.
+It is equipped with a 2-megapixel camera with built-in flash, a front VGA camera for video calling, FM radio, Bluetooth, digital music player functionality, and support for 3D Symbian and Java games, as well as other S60 2nd Edition software.

-At the time of its launch, the N70 had the most built-in memory alongside its system memory and was the penultimate (before the related N72) Symbian OS 8.x device released by Nokia, since the introduction of their new OS9 platform which offers more flexibility than previous Symbian releases.
+At the time of its launch, the N70 had the most built-in memory alongside its system memory and was the penultimate (before the related N72) Symbian OS 8.x device released by Nokia, following the introduction of their new OS9 platform, which offered more flexibility than previous Symbian releases.

 Variants

 N70-5 model

 The Nokia N70-5, notice the lack of a front camera.

 The N70-5 is a variant of the N70 without 3G or a front camera.
 It was shipped to China, Mexico and Eastern European markets and provides a lower-cost option for users who do not want or need 3G services.